-The following table summarizes the comments from the 2023/2024 IDP Review and how the Draft 2024/2025 IDP review adreesses, the issues raised:
+The following table summarizes the comments from the 2023/2024 IDP Review and how the 2024/2025 IDP review adreesses, the issues raised:

-KPA ISSUE RAISED 2024/2025 IDP RESPONSE

-Municipal The municipality must ensure filling of the vacant Section The municipality took a

-Transformation 54 and 56 post and ensure that the information provided resolution to fill in the

-& Institutional in the IDP is consistent throughout the IDP document. vacant position of General

-development Manager: Economic planning

-and development and

-community services.All other

-senior managers positions

-are all filled.

-The Municipality is encouraged to conclude this KPA This KPA has been concluded

-analysis with identification of the key challenges. with the identification of the

-key challenge (pg.
-149-151)
+KPA ISSUE RAISED 2024/2025 IDP RESPONSE Municipal Transformation & Institutional development The municipality must ensure filling of the vacant Section 54 and 56 post and ensure that the information provided in the IDP is consistent throughout the IDP document.
+All the senior managers positions are all filled except the position of the economic planning and development and community services which it might not be filled in the current financial year due to financial constrins.
+The Municipality is encouraged to conclude this KPA analysis with identification of the key challenges.
+This KPA has been concluded with the identification of the key challenge

 Local economic development The municipality is encouraged to align the activities of the District Development Agency (DDA) to address the issues of Human Resource Capacity.
 The Municipality must clearly identify it role players such as NGOs that operate within the jurisdiction.
-The draft 2024/2025 IDP indicates the alignment of the parent municipality and the agency.
+The 2024/2025 IDP indicates the alignment of the parent municipality and the agency.
 This is done on annual basis.
 Basic service delivery It is requested that the water and sanitation projects are listed over the five-year planning horizon using the Infrastructure Delivery Management (IDMS) phases as required by National Tresury to improve alignment and implementation.
-The IDP indicates that this will be considered to ensure proper alignment Financial viability &management The Financial Viability and Management section can be improved in the IDP by providing a three-year annual collection rate, indicate Debt write off amount and indicate challenges in data cleansing, writte off and impairments.
+The IDP indicates that this is considered in the 2024/25 financial year to ensure proper alignment Financial viability &management The Financial Viability and Management section can be improved in the IDP by providing a three-year annual collection rate, indicate Debt write off amount and indicate challenges in data cleansing, writte off and impairments.
 This is considered in the 2024/2025 financial year.
-Good governance &Public participation Cross cutting issues The identified Good Gorvenance KPA challenges in the Executive Summary and the challenges in the good Governance and Public Participation Chapter of the IDP, do not align with the SWOT analysis.
-The Spatial Development Framework is not fully compliant with section 21.
-The SDF should prioritise the The SWOT analysis were re crafted to ensure tht is aligned with the relevant KPA The draft SDF is now aligned to section 21.
-133005 SDP 5-year plan and focus on the long-term vision.
+Good governance &Public participation The identified Good Gorvenance KPA challenges in the Executive Summary and the challenges in the good Governance and Public Participation Chapter of the IDP, do not align with the SWOT analysis.
+The SWOT analysis were re crafted to ensure that is aligned with the relevant KPA Cross cutting issues The Spatial Development Framework is not fully compliant with section 21.
+The SDF should prioritise the SDP 5-year plan and focus on the long-term vision.
 The municipality should provide a summury of the key strategic priorities and interventions for short term implementation.
-The final IDP will reflect the summary of strategic priorities as well as interventions
+The newly developed SDF for 2024/25 is now aligned to section 21.
+The final IDP reflects the summary of strategic priorities as well as interventions